How Unifiller Systems Uses Adept Engineering Document Management to Streamline Workflow, Slash Delivery Times and Keep Everything in OrderCase Study

 - When assemblies are signed in, they all have the correct relationships and there are no missing children from them With the naming conventions that we started using, we can now find anything we want.

-- There is no more loss of files or production issuing the wrong files, to send out to vendors.
+- There is no more loss of documents or production issuing the wrong documents, to send out to vendors.

 - With everything in Adept, we know that outside CNC machine shops and laser cutting shops always gets the latest signed off drawing file.